-It will cost you £42 for each subsequent treatment which is 30 minutes long.
+It will cost between £50 and £75 for each subsequent treatment depending on which osteopath you see and how long your appointment is.
 This will include a review of how you are progressing, further examination and usually more treatment than the first session.
 This is your time to ask any questions; you will probably have some as the amount of information we give you on the first session can be quite a lot to take in.
 You might want to find out more about how your body works, maybe what you should be doing at work, what exercises you can do and so on.

 Depending on what is happening, you could have a little as 2-4 treatments and then a check-up at 6 months.
 We will work with you so that you get what you need and want out of treatment.
 We won’t treat you unnecessarily.